cmb69/Plib_XH/docs/tutorial/persistent_data.rst

 Although the logic is not really complex, the code is hard to understand, and obiously hard to test, because it mixes the concerns of the file storage, and the logic on how to maintain the data.
 Can we do better?
-Let us have a look at the `Document` and `DocumentStore` classes.
+Let us have a look at the `Document` interface and `DocumentStore` class.

-First, we would create a suitable subclass of `Document` and implement only the two abstract methods:
+First, we create a suitable class which implements the `Document`
+methods:

 .. code-block:: php
-    class Online extends Document
+    class Online implements Document
     {
         private $times = [];